tutek1/DTLabs/02_Player/lab02.md

 ## Bonus - Velocity-based player
 Duration: hh:mm:ss

-This is an **optional** section, where we will expand on the Player Controller from previous sections.
+This section is **optional**.
+Will expand on the Player Controller.
 This version will not just override the **velocity** every frame, but add to it.
-Thus making the player have **acceleration**, **deceleration**, and **inertia**, which will feel more natural while remaining responsive.
+Thus, the player will experience **acceleration**, **deceleration**, and **inertia**, which will feel more natural while remaining responsive.
 This approach is not strictly better or worse than the controller we already have.
 It always depends on the game you are making.
-However, this approach is very common, so I would like to go over it.
+However, this approach is quite common, so I would like to review it.

 ### Additional parameters
 First, let's define some more `@export` variables.